Top 20 B2B Marketing Automation Softwares for 2020

 – Email marketing, landing pages, reporting and e-commerce functionalities.

-– Focus on reporting and insights, with clear presentation of campaign performance.
+– Focus on reporting and insights, with a clear presentation of campaign performance.

 – Mainly focused on e-commerce marketing automation.